MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 Autocompetion works because Visual Studio Code uses TypeScript behind the scenes - even for JavaScript - to provide type information that can then be used to inform the completion list as you type.
 Visual Studio Code is able to detect that this is a Node.js project, and as a result, automatically downloaded the TypeScript typings file for [Node.js from NPM](https://www.npmjs.com/package/@types/node).
 The typings file allows you to get autocompletion for other Node.js globals such as `Buffer` or `setTimeout`, as well as all of the built-in modules such as `fs` and `http`.

-In addition to the built-in Node.js APIs, this auto-acquisition of typings also works for over 2,000 3rd party libraries, such as React, Underscore and Express.
+In addition to the built-in Node.js APIs, this auto-acquisition of typings also works for over 2,000 3rd party modules, such as React, Underscore and Express.
 For example, in order to disable Mongoose from crashing the sample app if it can't connect to the configured MongoDB database instance, insert the following line of code at  line 13:

 	```javascript
 	mongoose.connection.on("error", () => { console.log("DB connection error"); });